aptos-labs/aptos-core/developer-docs-site/docs/concepts/wallet-adapter-concept.md

 1. Adapter Core package
 2. Adapter React provider (for dapps)
 3. Adapter Template plugin (for wallets)

+This structure offers the following benefits:

+- Modularity (separation of concerns) - separating the adapter into three components can help having more freedom in design, implementation, deployment and usage.
+- Wallets create and own their plugin implementation (instead of having all in the same monorepo):
+  - Reduces the packages bundle size used by dapps.
+  - Lets them be self-service and support themselves without too much friction.
+  - Prevents build failures in case of any bugs/bad implementation/wrong config files/etc.
+- Simplicity - keeps the Provider package very light and small as the major logic is implemented in the core package.
+- Flexibility - for wallets in creating and implementing custom functions.

 ### Adapter Core package